Detachable pairs in $3$-connected matroids and simple $3$-connected graphs: No 4 -element fans

 Let $C^*=\{e,f,g,h\}$ and suppose $|T^* \cap C^*| \ge 2$.
 Then $T^* \cap C^* = \{g,h\}$, so that $|T^* \cap X| \geq 1$.
 If $g \in \cl^*(X)$, then, by \Cref{fcl_vert_sep}, $(X \cup \{g\},\{e\},Y-\{g\})$ is a vertical $3$-separation of $M$, and $e \in \cl^*(X \cup \{g\})$, a contradiction.
 Thus, $g \notin \cl^*(X)$, so $|T^* \cap Y| = 2$ and $T^* \cap X = \{h\}$.
 This means that $(X-\{h\},\{e\},Y \cup \{h\})$ is a vertical $3$-separation.
 But $f \in \cl^*(Y \cup \{h,e\})$, so $M \backslash f$ is not $3$-connected, a contradiction.
 We deduce that $T^* \cap C^* = \{g\}$, which completes the proof of the lemma. \end{proof}

 \begin{lemma} Let $M$ be a $3$-connected matroid with no $4$-element fans such that $|E(M)| \geq 12$.
-Suppose that \begin{itemize} \item for all $x \in E(M)$, if $x$ is not contained in a triad, then $M / x$ is not $3$-connected, \item $M$ has triads $T_1^*$ and $T_2^*$ with $|T_1^* \cap T_2^*| = 1$, and \item there are distinct elements $e,f \in E(M)$, each of which is not contained in a triangle or a triad. \end{itemize} Then $M$ has a detachable pair. \end{lemma}
+Suppose that \begin{enumerate} \item for all $x \in E(M)$, if $x$ is not contained in a triad, then $M / x$ is not $3$-connected, \item $M$ has triads $T_1^*$ and $T_2^*$ with $|T_1^* \cap T_2^*| = 1$, and \item there are distinct elements $e,f \in E(M)$, each of which is not contained in a triangle or a triad. \end{enumerate} Then $M$ has a detachable pair. \end{lemma}

 \begin{proof} Suppose $M$ has no detachable pairs.
 By \Cref{annoying_elements}, there exists a $4$-element cocircuit $C^*$ containing $\{e,f\}$, and a triad $T^*$ such that $C^* \cap T^* = \{g\}$, for some $g \notin \{e,f\}$, where $M / g$ is $3$-connected.
 By \Cref{intersecting_no_other_triads}, we have that $T^* = T_1^*$ or $T^* = T_2^*$.
 Without loss of generality, take $T^* = T_1^*$.
 Let $T_1^* = \{t,a_1,a_2\}$ and $T_2^* = \{t,b_1,b_2\}$.
 If $g = t$, then, since either $M / a_1$ or $M / a_2$ is $3$-connected by Tutte's Triangle Lemma, the dual of \cref{contractable_circuit} implies that $M$ has a $4$-element circuit containing $t$ and either $a_1$ or $a_2$.
 If $g\neq t$, then, since $M / g$ is $3$-connected, the dual of \cref{contractable_circuit} implies that $M$ has a $4$-element circuit containing $\{g,t\}$.
 In either case, by orthogonality $M$ has a $4$-element circuit $C = \{a_i,b_j,t,h\}$ for some element $h \in E(M)$ and $i,j \in \{1,2\}$ such that $g \in C$.
 Since $g \in C \cap C^*$, orthogonality implies that $|C \cap C^*| \geq 2$.